ajaysajikumar8/Coffee-Machine/README.md

 * Latte: $2.5,
 * cappuccino: $3.0.

+If the user has inserted too much money, the machine should offer change.
+E.g.

+    “Here is $2.45 dollars in change.”

 When the user enters “report” to the prompt, a report should be generated that shows the current resource values. e.g.

     Water: 100ml